France: Le Pen blames low turnout for poorer-than-expected election showing | DW | 20.06.2021

 After a challenging year with lockdowns and restrictions, French President Emmanuel Macron is in a precarious situation.
 His party, the Republic on the Move (LREM), was not projected to win any of the 13 mainland regions.

-The Republicans party, which currently runs seven of those regions, won the most overall votes Sunday, at between 27-29%, according to three polling agencies.
+The Republicans, who currently run seven of those regions, won the most overall votes Sunday.
+Polling agencies put them at 27-29% of the total.

 They were followed by the National Rally at 18-19%, then the Socialist Party, the Greens party, President Macron’s Republic on the Move and far-left France Unbowed.